Heysel Stadium disaster: Investigation

-The blame for the incident was laid on the fans of Liverpool.
+The investigation focused initially on the actions of Liverpool fans.
 On 30 May, official UEFA observer Gunter Schneider said, "Only the English fans were responsible.
 Of that there is no doubt."
 UEFA, the organiser of the event, the owners of Heysel Stadium and the Belgian police were investigated for culpability.
 After an eighteen-month investigation, the dossier of leading Belgian judge Marina Coppieters was finally published.
-It concluded that blame should rest solely with the Liverpool fans.

-Gerry Clarkson, Deputy Chief of the London Fire Brigade (LFB), was sent by the British Government to report on the condition of the stadium.
-He concluded that the deaths were "Attributable very, very largely to the appalling state of [the] stadium."
-Clarkson discovered that the crush barriers were unable to contain the weight of the crowd and had the reinforcement in the concrete exposed; the wall's piers had been built the wrong way around and that there was a small building at the top of the terrace that contained long plastic tubing underneath.
-His report was never used in any inquiry for the disaster.
+The investigation concluded that blame should not rest solely with the fans, and some culpability lay also with the police and authorities.
+Several top officials were incriminated by her findings, including police captain Johan Mahieu, who had been in charge of security.
+He was subsequently charged with involuntary manslaughter.

-Impact on stadiums
+Effect on stadiums

-After Heysel, English clubs began to impose stricter rules intended to make it easier to prevent troublemakers from attending domestic games, with legal provision to exclude troublemakers for three months introduced in 1986, and the Football (Disorder) Act 2000 introduced in 1991.
+After Heysel, English clubs began to impose stricter rules intended to make it easier to prevent troublemakers from attending domestic games, with legal provision to exclude troublemakers for three months introduced in 1986, and the Football Spectators Act 1989 introduced in 1991.

 Serious progress on legal banning orders preventing foreign travel to matches was arguably not made until the violence involving England fans (allegedly mainly involving neo-Nazi groups, such as Combat 18) at a match against Ireland on 15 February 1995 and violent scenes at the 1998 FIFA World Cup.
 Rioting at UEFA Euro 2000 saw the introduction of new legislation and wider use of police powers—by 2004, 2,000 banning orders were in place, compared to fewer than 100 before Euro 2000.

 The main reforms to English stadiums came after the Taylor Report into the Hillsborough disaster in April 1989, which ultimately resulted in the death of 97 Liverpool fans.
 All-seater stadiums became a requirement for clubs in the top two divisions while pitch-side fencing was removed and closed-circuit cameras became widespread.
 Fans who misbehave can have their tickets revoked and be legally barred from attending games at any English stadium.

 The Heysel Stadium itself continued to be used for some matches of the Belgium national team until 1990, when UEFA banned Belgium from hosting a European final for a minimum of 10 years.
 In 1994, the stadium was almost completely rebuilt as the King Baudouin Stadium.
 On 28 August 1995 the new stadium welcomed the return of football to Heysel in the form of a friendly match between Belgium and Germany.
-It then hosted a major European final on 8 May 1996 when Paris Saint-Germain defeated Rapid Vienna 1–0 to win the Cup Winners' Cup.
+It then hosted a major European final again on 8 May 1996 when Paris Saint-Germain defeated Rapid Vienna 1–0 to win the Cup Winners' Cup.